dannystewart/volumeHUD/README.md

 brew install dannystewart/apps/volumehud
 ```

-The app does have a simple update check on the About screen, but Homebrew makes updating much easier so you don't have to think about it.

 ### Interface

-The app has an interface you can access by launching it a second time.
-It's a simple About box with a button to quit.
-It will also tell you if an update is available.
+Launching the app a second time after it's already running will show a simple About box with a button to quit.
+It will also let you know if there's an update available.

 To run on startup, you can add it to **System Settings** > **General** > **Login Items & Extensions** > **Open at Login**.